ChrysaorPigasus/theurllist/README.md

 ## Features

-- Create new URL lists with custom names (FR001)
+- Create new URL lists with custom names and descriptions (FR001)
 - Add URLs to existing lists (FR002)
 - View all URLs in a list (FR003)
 - Edit URLs within lists (FR004)